Legacy MCP-UI Adapter

 - @modelcontextprotocol/ext-apps

-- Apps SDK Integration - For ChatGPT integration
+- Apps SDK Integration - For ChatGPT integration (separate from MCP Apps)

-- Protocol Details - MCP-UI protocol reference
+- Protocol Details - MCP-UI wire format reference